-- Use the add/drop forms and complete them before the last day to withdraw found in the academic calendar.
-Final drop dates for courses that do not meet a full semester are available through your advisor. - If you stop attending class but do not officially withdraw, you WILL receive a failing grade. - Failing grades can affect future financial aid eligibility and grade point averages. - Before dropping a class, please discuss your decision with your instructor, advisor, and the financial aid office if applicable.
+- Complete drop before the last day to withdraw.
+Final drop date is found in the academic calendar.
+Final drop dates may vary for courses that do not meet a full semester.
+See your advisor for these dates. - If you stop attending class but do not officially withdraw, you WILL receive a failing grade. - Failing grades can affect future financial aid eligibility and grade point averages. - Before dropping a class, please discuss your decision with your instructor, advisor, and the financial aid office if applicable.